Table of Contents

 Marco, a fitness creator running a paid Telegram channel, hit $5,200 MRR with just 433 members and 87% retention.
 He went from zero to that number in 8 months.
 No brand deals.
 No ad network.
 Just content behind a paywall.

 When you monetize a small audience, the model matters more than the follower count.
 Paid access works best for ongoing content.
+Paid challenges work for fast first revenue and trust-building.
 Message packs work for personal interaction.
 Digital products work for one-time expertise transfer.
-Most small creators should start with paid access because it generates recurring revenue from day one.
+Most small creators should run a paid challenge first, then roll members into a recurring paid channel.

-Here are the three models ranked by revenue per fan:
+Here are the four models ranked by revenue-per-fan and speed-to-first-dollar:

 Paid Access (Channels and Groups)